Welcome to today's edition of the Rush 24-7 podcast.

 He's a far sight better than having a Democrat in there.

-He says if the Democrats try to ram their health care bill through Congress using reconciliation, they are sending a dangerous signal to the American people that they will stop at nothing to raise our taxes, increase premiums, and slash Medicare.
+He says, if the Democrats try to ram their health care bill through Congress using reconciliation, they are sending a dangerous signal to the American people that they will stop at nothing to raise our taxes, increase premiums, and slash Medicare.

 Using the nuclear option damages the concept of representative leadership and represents more of the politics as usual that voters have repeatedly rejected.

-While Brown's office didn't specifically reject Obama's latest bill, there was no doubt Brown views the proposal is similar.
+While Brown's office didn't specifically reject Obama's latest bill, there was no doubt Brown views the proposal as similar to earlier health care plans backed by Democrats, except this one's arguably worse.

 I don't know why he did it.